What We Know About The App That Delayed Iowa's Caucus Results

 "It was unique; it's not something you can download in the app store," she said.
 "You actually had to fill out a form.
 In addition to that, you got a series of PIN numbers.
 And so, yeah, there was a lot of layers and I think that absolutely mucked it up.
 Anecdotally, a few of the people I do know who used the app successfully were younger people.
 But I do know some young people that also had troubles, just so many layers."

 Marjie Foster, the Democratic chair of Decatur County, said her caucus "had absolutely no glitches with the app.
 Our app process worked great.
 Our chair was very well-prepared.
-He had trained and tested and he was on target with it.
+He had trained and tested, and he was on target with it.
 So we had no issues with the app."

 But the app didn't work for Des Moines County Democratic Party Co-Chairman Tom Courtney.

-Note: A previous version of this story incorrectly said Holly Christine Brown was appointed last week as the Asian/Pacific Islander caucus chair for the Iowa Democratic Party.
-Brown actually has been chair of her caucus for over a year but was appointed as a precinct chair last week.